 Yorgos Deligiannidis

-I work in the intersection of probability and statistics to analyse random processes and objects, especially those arising from algorithms used in computational statistics and machine learning.
+Before joining QRT I was an academic and most recently a stats prof at Oxford.
+My academic research focuses on the analysis of random processes and objects, especially those arising from algorithms used in computational statistics and machine learning.
 I have worked extensively on the theory and methodology of sampling methods, especially Markov Chain Monte Carlo.
 I have also worked on random walks on lattices and groups.
-At the moment I am particularly interested in the interplay between sampling, optimal transport and machine learning.

 Recent talks